 The College of Medicine & Life Sciences at the University of Toledo offers several graduate-level degree and certificate programs.
 PhD and MS degrees in biomedical sciences and academic certificates are offered in several basic science and clinical tracks.
-In addition, MPH and MS degrees in public and occupational health, respectively, and related academic certificates are offered in several applied science, health promotion, and nutrition tracks.

 Admission to Graduate Programs